 Federal Pell Grant: The Federal Pell Grant is gift assistance for undergraduate students; it does not need to be repaid.
-The U.S. Department of Education determines a student's eligibility for this grant each year after the student completes the FAFSA.
-Full-time offers for 2019-2020 ranged from \$650 to \$6,195.
-The 2020-2021 awards had not been determined at the time of this printing.
+The U.S. Department of

+Education determines a student's eligibility for this grant each year after the student completes the FAFSA.
+Full-time offers for 2021-2022 range from \$650 to \$6,495.
 Eligible students may receive this grant regardless of their course load.

-Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is gift assistance that does not need to be repaid.
+Federal Supplemental Educational Opportunity

+Grant (FSEOG): FSEOG is gift assistance that does not need to be repaid.
 Federal regulations mandate that students with exceptional need receive this grant.
 A student must be enrolled at least half-time to receive the grant.